The Fashion Show

 This is the third year the Merchandising Scholarship will be offered at The Fashion Show.
 There are a large number of both design and merchandising students that are involved in putting the show together.
 This scholarship, endowed by Lora and Russ Talbot, allows students studying merchandising to stand out and be recognized alongside their peers studying design.
 Students interested in earning the scholarship must complete a case study project related to fashion merchandising.
 This year, The Fashion Show is pleased to award one student this prestigious $1,000 scholarship.

 The Fashion Show was honored to partner with a team from Abercrombie & Fitch’s corporate office for this year’s Lora and Russ Talbot ISU Fashion Show Merchandising Scholarship.
 Their merchandising team created a case study project for Iowa State University students to research and complete.
 This year’s case study involves analyzing Abercrombie & Fitch’s growth potential for women’s swimwear and developing strategies in order to increase brand and product awareness for this product category.
-Submissions will be judged by the team at Abercrombie & Fitch’s corporate office in Albany, Ohio.
+Submissions were judged by the team at Abercrombie & Fitch’s corporate office in Albany, Ohio.

 Home | Undergraduates | Undergraduate Programs | Graduate Students | Graduate Programs | Facilities and Technology | About Us

 Copyright © 2005-2017, Iowa State University of Science and Technology.
 All rights reserved.